Deoxys6/FileSpliter/README.md

 # FileSplitter.py

-Project to get around the 10MB upload limit for files on discord.
-Allows the user to separate a file into several 10MB chunk files to upload to another user who can then user the code to re-assemble the file into it's original configuration.
+Allows the user to separate a file into several 10MB chunk files, at which point the user can then run the code to re-assemble the file into it's original configuration.

 ## Commands